tmpim/shitty.dl/README.md

 - `listen` The port or unix sock to listen to.
 - `fileLength` Amount of characters in generated filenames.
 Default is 4.
 - `pasteThemePath` Location of a theme for the paste syntax highlighter.
-- `oldPasteThemeCompatibility` Mode that enables compatibility with older Atom themes.
+- `oldPasteThemeCompatibility` Mode that enables compatibility with older Atom themes. **NOTE: For the time being, you must run `sed -i "s/atom-text-editor/.editor/g" stylesheet.css"` if you aren't using an older atom theme**
 - `sessionSecret` Secret for session storage.
 Should be a secure random string.
 - `languagePackages` Array of npm package names containing atom language grammars.